A Minimum Counterexample Proof of the Seymour Second Neighborhood Conjecture via the Graph Level Order: Introduction

-This conjecture was first published by Nathaniel Dean and Brenda Latka in 1995 \cite{DL}, where they proposed a related version specific to tournaments, which are complete oriented graphs.
+This conjecture was first published by Nate Dean and Brenda Latka in 1995 \cite{DL}.
+They proposed a related version for tournaments, which are complete oriented graphs.
 The tournament case was proved by Fisher \cite{F} in 1996, with an alternative proof later provided by Havet and Thomassé \cite{HT} in 2000.

-The work on the solutions to the Dean Tournament Conjecture is very important in the study of the second out-neighborhood conjecture.
-Fisher's approach \cite{F} did not yield a method for locating a specific vertex, but it did prove that such a vertex must exist.
-The method did so with probability, by showing that there exists at least one node whose second out-neighborhood must be at least as large as its first.
-Later, Havet and Thomassé \cite{HT} advanced the problem further by using median orders to provide a more constructive approach.
-This technique identifies a candidate vertex and a path to that vertex.
-Median orders is an NP-hard problem and introduces computational complexities to their approach.
-Still, this was a significant breakthrough in combinatorics, particularly for tournament theory, as median-orders were now available for usage.
+Fisher's approach \cite{F} proved a vertex exists but offered no way to locate it.
+By using Farkas' Lemma, he showed the conjecture must hold.
+Later, Havet and Thomassé \cite{HT} advanced the problem with median orders.
+Their constructive proof identifies the last vertex of a median order as the one satisfying the Dean Conjecture.
+Finding median orders is NP-hard, but Havet and Thomassé used them as an inductive tool.
+Knowing that such an ordering exists, they could speak of it without finding it.
+This became a powerful tool in tournament theory.

+While this inductive approach resolved the Dean Tournament Conjecture, it relies on the completeness of tournaments.
+The technique fails to generalize to all oriented graphs.
+Non-adjacent vertices give median orders no restrictions on how to order vertices because both orderings result in zero back arcs for the pair.
+This makes this approach ineffective as density decreases.

-Kaneko and Locke \cite{KL} showed that the SSNC holds for graphs with a minimum degree of at most six.
-This work provided a ground level for a lot of the research on the SSNC problem.
-However, it also brought another NP-Hard problem, dominating sets, into the realm of the SSNC.
-Unfortunately, for cases greater than six, the complexity was too great to solve efficiently.
+Kaneko and Locke \cite{KL} showed the SSNC holds for graphs with a minimum degree of at most six.
+This work serves as a foundation for much research on the SSNC.
+However, it introduced another NP-hard problem, dominating sets, into the SSNC realm.
+For cases greater than six, the complexity was too high to solve efficiently.

-Chen et al. \cite{CS} established a lower bound for the SSNC, showing that some vertex satisfies a relaxed version of the condition.
-This work was extended by Huang and F. Peng \cite{HP}, who incorporated third neighborhoods and improved bounds on the fraction of Seymour vertices using roots of polynomial inequalities.
-Later they were able to improve the bounds on the number of Seymour vertices in a graph up to a fraction \(\gamma\), where \(\gamma\) is the real root in the range [0,1] of the equation \(8x^5+4x^4-12x^3-7x^2+2x+4 = 0\).
+Chen et al. \cite{CS} established a lower bound for the SSNC.
+They demonstrated that a vertex meets a relaxed version of the condition.
+This work was extended by Huang and Peng \cite{HP}.
+These authors incorporated third neighborhoods and improved bounds on the fraction of Seymour vertices using polynomial roots.